Reiko

 This produces a major distorting effect on democratic processes – the information is neither transparent nor accountable.
 It is captured by the private interests and ever-expanding collegial private and public institutions that might also financially or politically benefit.
 When information is tainted, outdated or narrow in scope, officials are unable to fulfil their public law objectives, to put the public interest first by considering all the relevant matters relating to the issue.

-An enormous body of work across Parliament and the administrative sector involves the development of policy, statute and rules which theoretically should steward this information in the public interest.
-However, this is less likely to occur when the information is corrupted, like a computer file might be corrupted.
 The problem impacts courts.
 The judiciary depends on the impartial supply of information for decision-making when disputes and controversies arise.
 However, there is potential for major injustices to occur when the judiciary defer to government officials and agents, who themselves, lean on industry data and claims, while failing to consult the broader published literature.

 Yet if this information is funnelled between private industry and the agency or regulator, and not subjected to critical review nor debate, how can the claims of private industry be correct?
 If the claims by private industry and regulatory officials and not countered by broad interdisciplinary expertise, by scientists without financial conflicts of interest industry claims cannot be countered nor upheld.
 Similarly, if agencies and regulatory authorities consistently fail to methodologically review the peer reviewed literature to explore new knowledge and review non-industry produced information and data to balance claims, private sector assertions cannot be upheld.